Trump, Miller, Nazis, and Genocide

 The law states that anyone who, “with the specific intent to destroy, in whole or in substantial part, a national, ethnic, racial, or religious group as such … transfers by force children of the group to another group,” can be prosecuted for genocide.
 The punishment is life in prison and a $1,000,000 fine—unless any of those children die in ICE custody—then the penalty could be death.
 A memo, tweet, post, or public statement from Miller or other relevant policy maker saying they want it done in order to make the kids culturally “white,” would be a good place to start.

 The law has never been used, and the “substantial part” language is difficult.
 Trying to break it down to some kind of percentage would be pretty cold.
 The definitions section says it has to be “of such numerical significance that the destruction or loss of that part would cause the destruction of the group as a viable entity within the nation of which such group is a part.”
 Does that mean stealing enough Honduran babies (for example) that Hondurans are no longer a viable entity within the U.S.?
 Most crucially, would it count merely to intend to destroy the Honduran-American community without being able to execute the plan in full?
-The law specifies that “Any person who attempts or conspires to commit an offense under this section shall be punished in the same manner as a person who completes the offense.”
-(Of course, attempt and conspiracy are fundamental to criminal procedure generally.)
+The law (typical of criminal law generally) specifies that “Any person who attempts or conspires to commit an offense under this section shall be punished in the same manner as a person who completes the offense.”

 No matter what, thousands of kids (they can’t say exactly how many thousands it was) sounds pretty god damned substantial to me, and raises it from its obvious status as a hate crime into a realm where any decent human being would have to consider it something even worse.
 Especially since Trump at Miller’s urging is planning to re-instate the plan with fresh vengeance.
 It may not cause the downfall of Honduras or the Hondurans, but given a racial animus, commission of these acts on any scale is unthinkable, and should be punished by every possible means.